 But despite the headlines, it is of course still possible for someone to be genuinely self-employed.
 The onus, however, is on organisations to ensure they properly understand the concepts underlying employment status and to apply them appropriately in each particular case.
 Easier said than done admittedly, this article aims is to help you with that task.

 The Supreme Court’s decision in Pimlico Plumbers in fact adds very little to the law on determining worker status.
 There was some interesting discussion about the right to substitution i.e. the right for self-employed contractors to have someone else perform their duties for them, and the need to assess whether the “dominant feature of the contract” remained an obligation to perform work personally notwithstanding such a right.
-However, in the main, the Court just reminded us how much employment status cases depend on their individual facts (and, if you want to read more about those facts, please see our February 2017 blog post).
+However, in the main, the Court just reminded us how much employment status cases depend on their individual facts.

 What is employment status?